Back to Previous Page

 Trainer in Cairns: Keran Thomas

-This course is recognised for membership by the Australian Creative Arts Therapies Association, and by various PACFA member associations for professional development points
+This course is recognised for professional development points by the ACA and various PACFA member associations

 Sandplay Therapy is a hands-on, expressive counselling and psychotherapy modality that has been in use for over seventy five years.
 It has been used with children, adolescents and adults, in schools, hospitals, welfare agencies and private counselling practices.
 It forms a bridge between verbal therapy and the expressive therapies, combining elements of each.
 Sandplay allows the deeper aspects of the psyche to be worked with naturally and in safety, and is highly effective in reducing the emotional causes behind difficult behaviours.